arnabs542/Algorithm-and-Data-Structure/doc/matrix.md

 ### Stop Conditions:

 * visited conditions
+  - one trick is change matrix point after visit to some other value,
 * updated cell value larger or smaller than new DFS/BFS ones

 ## Sub region